openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 endGroup(): Query;

-Creates a **Query** object with a query condition group with a right parenthesis.
+Creates a **Query** object for a query condition group with a right parenthesis.

 -   Return value